x-technology/back-to-the-roots-with-remix/README.md

 - [ ] Pavlik Todos
   - [ ] Pavlik to ask ING FrontEnd Guild Workshop on format
     - March/April offline

+---

+This workshop will introduce participants to the Remix web framework, a new and innovative full-stack framework that allows developers to focus on building fast, resilient, and user-friendly web applications.
+The workshop will cover the basics of the framework and will guide participants through the process of building a simple web application from scratch.
+By the end of the workshop, participants will have a solid understanding of how to use Remix to create web applications that provide a seaml